 Specifying alternate serializations of OpenC2 commands.
 However, optional serializations may be documented in other specifications.

 The enumeration of the protocols required for transport, information assurance, sensing, analytics and other external dependencies.
 The OpenC2 language assumes that the event has been detected, a decision to act has been made, the act is warranted, and the initiator and recipient of the commands are authenticated and authorized.
 The OpenC2 language was designed to be agnostic of the other aspects of cyber defense implementations that realize these assumptions.

+The actual machine languages and scripts that an actuator uses to execute Open C2 commands

 IPR Policy